gildas-lormeau/zlib-streams/README.md

 ## Overview

-This project provides advanced Deflate/Deflate64 decompression and streaming tools, with a focus on compatibility, testing, and WebAssembly (WASM) support.
+This project provides Deflate/Deflate64 compression and decompression and streaming tools, with a focus on compatibility, testing, and WebAssembly (WASM) support.
 It includes:

-- C reference implementations for Deflate/Deflate64 decompression (including inflate9/inflateBack9)
+- C reference implementations for Deflate64 decompression
 - Comprehensive test harnesses for verifying decompression correctness
 - WASM builds for use in JavaScript/Node.js/Deno environments
 - Optional generator for creating Deflate64 ZIPs using the 7-Zip SDK